AsunaMasuda/FloweryDays/readme_materials/testing.md

 Minor bugs are reported at the relevant section as you can see above.
 Here I will write down some interesting bugs I came accross in the testing.
 - `$(document).on()` does not work on mobile device `$(document).on()` was initially used for product quantity counter was not working on mobile devices.
 To resolve this issue, once I used JQuery Mobile to use `vclick` event.
 However, JQuery Mobile is not compatible with the updated JQuery and gave an error in console.
 So in the end, I found out if you use `$('.plus').click(function(){...`, the issue would not occur.
+- During CSS validation, I got an error `Property padding-inline-start doesn't exist : 0` for the class `carousel-indicators-extension ol` to modify `-webkit-padding-start: 40px` which is from the user-agent stylesheets of every browser.
+This was replaced with `margin-left: -40px;`, which is advised [here](https://stackoverflow.com/questions/29307357/get-rid-of-webkit-padding-start-40px).

 ## Peer Code Review
 I got feedback from other students in Code Institute asking on Peer Code Review in Slack community.